Yuuzi261/Tweetcord/docs/README.md

 ### 2. Configure the configs.yml file

 Create `configs.yml` and copy the contents of `configs.example.yml` into it, and edit it to your liking.
+Please **DO NOT** delete or modify the contents of `configs.example.yml`.
+It serves as the default configuration and will be merged with your custom settings.
+If your custom configuration is incorrect or missing parameters, it will help revert to the default configuration and issue a warning.

 > [!IMPORTANT]
 > All configuration instructions here are synchronized with the latest version.
 For users of the old version, please refer to the old README.